ai-agent-dev-workflow

 Get user approval, then switch back to Normal Mode (Shift+Tab) before proceeding to implementation.

-2.5 Plan Review (8-Point Checklist on the Plan)
+2.5 Plan Review Gate

 Phase 3: Pre-Test (per chunk)